Fsoft-AIC/ProtoAug/README.md

-# "[ICML 2025] Provably Improving Generalization of Few-shot models with synthetic data"
+# [ICML 2025] Provably Improving Generalization of Few-shot models with synthetic data

 This is the implementation of full version of paper Provably Improving Generalization of Few-shot models with synthetic data.